UNICEF-Ventures/Community/README.md

 <br>

 **Other forms of contact:**
-* Please be reminded that the Pledge Community WhatsApp Group will still be available and used as a quick form of commmunication.
+* Please be reminded that the Pledge Community WhatsApp group will still be available and open for commmunication and quick announcements.
 * In case of any other questions, you may also contact us via venturefund@unicef.org

 ---